ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-container/cca-container.md

 Image  KVMTOOL_EFI.fd  bl1-uefi.bin  bl1.bin  fip-std-tests.bin  fip-uefi.bin  fip.bin  host-fs.ext4
 ```

-These binaries can run on an Armv-A Base Architecture Envelop Model (AEM) FVP with support for RME extensions.
+These binaries can run on an Armv-A Base Architecture Envelope Model (AEM) FVP with support for RME extensions.
 AEM FVPs are fixed configuration virtual platforms of Armv8-A and Armv9-A architectures with comprehensive system IP.
 The FVP is also contained within this docker container.

 Launch the `run-cca-fvp.sh` script to run the Arm CCA pre-built binaries on the FVP: